static-frame/static-frame/README.rst

 To get startred quickly, lets download the classic iris (flower) characteristics data set and build a simple naive Bayes classifier that can predict species from iris petal characteristics.

 While StaticFrame's API has over 7,500 endpoints, much will be familiar to users of Pandas or other DataFrame libraries.
 Rather than offering fewer interfaces with greater configurability, StaticFrame favors more numerous interfaces with more narrow parameters and functionality.
 This design makes for more maintainable code.
-(Read more about differences between Pandas and StaticFrame here: LINK)
+(Read more about differences between Pandas and StaticFrame here: https://static-frame.readthedocs.io/en/latest/articles/upgrade.html)

-Lets get the data set from the UCI Machine Learning Repository and create a ``Frame``.
-StaticFrame exposes all constructors on the ``Frame`` or derived class.
-Here, we will use the ``from_csv()`` constructor.
+Lets download the data set from the UCI Machine Learning Repository and create a ``Frame``.
+StaticFrame exposes all constructors on the class: here, we will use the ``Frame.from_csv()`` constructor.
 To download a resource and provide it to a constructor, we can use StaticFrame's ``WWW.from_file()`` interface.

 >>> import static_frame as sf
 >>> data = sf.Frame.from_csv(sf.WWW.from_file('https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data'), columns_depth=0)

-We can use ``head()`` to view the first rows.
+The ``Frame.head()`` method can be used to display just the first few rows.
 Notice that StaticFrame's default display makes it very clear what type of Frame, Index, and NumPy datatypes are present.

 >>> data.head()
 <Frame>